-In addition to patents, our intellectual property portfolio includes over 25 registered and allowed trademarks.
-These include the marks "Acorda Therapeutics" and our stylized Acorda Therapeutics logo, both of which are registered U.S. trademarks.
-In addition, our Ampyra trademark has been allowed in the U.S., and we expect to obtain registration of this mark following the commercial launch of Ampyra.
+In addition to patents, our intellectual property portfolio includes over 35 registered trademarks, along with over 140 pending trademarks.
+The registered marks include "Acorda Therapeutics" and our stylized Acorda Therapeutics logo, both of which are registered in the U.S. In addition, our Ampyra trademark was registered in the U.S. in June 2010.
 We have applied to register the Ampyra trademark internationally.
 We also own the rights to the registered marks "Zanaflex" and "Zanaflex Capsules" in the U.S. In addition, our trademark portfolio includes several pending trademark applications for potential product names and for disease awareness activities.